MicrosoftDocs/Devices-docs/surface/windows-virtual-desktop-surface.md

 ### Windows Virtual Desktop

 Windows Virtual Desktop (WVD) is a comprehensive desktop and app virtualization service running in the Azure cloud.
-It’s the only virtual desktop infrastructure that delivers simplified management, multi-session Windows 10, optimizations for Office 365 ProPlus, and support for Remote Desktop Services (RDS) environments.
+It’s the only virtual desktop infrastructure that delivers simplified management, multi-session Windows 10, optimizations for [Microsoft 365 Apps](https://www.microsoft.com/microsoft-365) and support for Remote Desktop Services (RDS) environments.
 With WVD you can quickly deploy and scale Windows desktops and apps on Azure and get built-in security and compliance features.

 ### Windows Virtual Desktop partner integrations